ropensci/mctq/README.md

 ### Wait, a R package for a questionnaire?

 MCTQ may look like a simple questionnaire, but it requires a lot of date/time manipulation.
-That can be real challenging, especially if you’re dealing with a large set of data.
+This can be real challenging, especially if you’re dealing with a large set of data.

 The main advantage to use the `mctq` package in your research is that